jakearmijo/egen-gitjobs/README.md

 After completing this I wanted to say thank you!
 I truly enjoyed diving into all this and creating something new from the requirements.
 I am missing a few things from the spec but I did research them and see how I might be able to implement them.
 I will touch on them here.

 #### GeolocationAPI
 The first is the ability to default the location to the user’s current geocoordinates.
 I found a npm package called [react-geolocated](https://www.npmjs.com/package/react-geolocated).
 It seems to be "react-geolocated - React.js Higher-Order Component for using Geolocation API" Which when researching the geolocation subject.
-A intesting piece I foudn wa on Mozilla docs about the geolocation API.
-So this react comopnent might use that.
-For that i would try to find the Long and Lat then convert that to a city or state.
+An interesting piece I found was on Mozilla docs about the geolocation API.
+So this react component might use that.
+For that, I would try to find the Long and Lat then convert that to a city or state.
 Then I could render the correct jobs based upon where the individual was.
-In exmaple if they were in Berlin.
+For example, if they were in Berlin.
 The app would show Berlin job postings.

 #### Toggle Dark mode
 I came close on this but I do think that it might be Nextjs that is messing with me.
-I have some logic that would toggle that className of the components to a light and dark mode.
+I have some logic that would toggle that className of the components to light and dark mode.
 It does switch and I am console logging it out, but the color does not change.
 My thought is that since Nextjs renders everything to HTML at build time.
 When the build completes it is set to Light.
-Then I am toggling the button which switch the theme to Dark but nothing happens.
-Would Nextjs have to render 2 pages for every page a light and a dark page in order to complete this process?
+Then I am toggling the button which switches the theme to Dark but nothing happens.
+Would Nextjs have to render 2 pages for every page light and a dark page in order to complete this process?
 I am not sure.

 ####  Mobile browsers
-Mobile browers are something I am VERY new to.
-That paired with vanilla CSS and I have 2 things I can definalty work on and can improve on.
+Mobile browsers are something I am VERY new to.
+That paired with vanilla CSS and I have 2 things I can defiantly work on and can improve on.
 I will keep this in mind when I tackle my next side project.

 These are just a few off the top of my head.
 I am sure there are a few other things as well!
-Anyway thank you again for this opportunity!!
+Anyway, thank you again for this opportunity!!

 - - Jake Armijo
 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-Please create a github issue prior to making any changes.
-Folow the naming pattern >> issue/##-amazing-feature >> wehre ## will be equal to the next issue number.
+Please create a GitHub issue prior to making any changes.
+Follow the naming pattern >> issue/##-amazing-feature >> where ## will be equal to the next issue number.

 1. Fork the Project
 2. Create GitHub issue